Rebecca Milton

 FEMUR III is definitive randomised controlled trial and economic evaluation of a community-based rehabilitation package following hip fracture led by Liverpool University, CTR oversee three NHS sites in South Wales.

-I am leading a research grant looking at determinants of stillbirth in northern Nigeria, this has been funded by the Global Challenges Research Fund.
+Incidence and determinants of stillbirth in Nigeria a feasibility study funded by the Global Challenges Research Fund.

 BARNARDS (Burden of Antibiotic Resistance in Neonates from Developing Societies) which was led by Cardiff University and was a global study aiming to determine the incidence of sepsis in neonates from seven low- and middle income countries as well as to understand the burden of antibiotic resistance which was funded by The Gates Foundation.